WallarooLabs/wally/README.md

 - examples

 Wallaroo example applications in a variety of languages.
-Currently only the Python API examples are supported.
+Currently, only the Python API examples are supported.
 See [status section][status section] for details.

 - giles

-TCP utlity applications that can stream data over TCP to Wallaroo applications and receive TCP streams from said applications.
+TCP utility applications that can stream data over TCP to Wallaroo applications and receive TCP streams from said applications.

 - lib